mabdusshakur/mabdusshakur/README.md

 * Beyond my technical skills, I’m known for my helpful nature and commitment to truth.
 I believe in thinking about the betterment of others and standing up for what’s right, even if it means walking alone.
 I’m always ready to lend a hand and share my knowledge with others.

-* Despite the challenges I’ve faced, such as my innovative projects being declined at local science fairs due to a lack of understanding of ict teachers, I remain undeterred.
-These experiences have only fueled my passion for technology and innovation.

 * Currently, I’m particularly interested in backend development and AI/ML.
 I’m excited to continue learning & growing.
 Feel free to connect with me for collaboration on projects, knowledge sharing, or a friendly chat about the latest tech trends!

 **Key Skills:**